 Environmental impact of normal cemeteries is assessed based on an annual average burial rate.
 While a site might be suitable for 10 burials a year it might not be suitable for a higher burial rate as in an excess deaths scenario.
 Therefore, all sites should be environmentally screened in advance of a pandemic.

 Burial plots should be at least 250m away from a borehole, spring or well used for the supply of water for human consumption or used in food production and/or bottling of mineral water.

 In addition a burial site must be outside a groundwater Source Protection Zone 2 (SPZ2).
 However, considering the high number of burials over a short space of time this protective radius is likely to be extended.
-The EA’s Groundwater Protection Policy designates different Source Protection Zones.
+The EA’s Groundwater Protection Policy designates different Source Protection Zones you need to consider when building your pandemic plan.
 The Cemeteries and Burials: Prevent Groundwater Pollution Guidance 2017 specifies in addition to the above that the minimum requirements are: